planewryter/RepData_PeerAssessment1/PA1_template.md

 ```

 Do these values differ from the estimates from the first part of the assignment?<br />
+What is the impact of imputing missing data on the estimates of the total daily number of steps?<br />
 After the imputation process, there is a significant difference in the resulting datasets.<br />
 In the original mean & median analysis (above)&mdash;when "NAs" were excluded&mdash;there were <b>53</b> observations in the dataset.<br />
-After the data are modified to impute missing values, the resultant mean & median analysis reflects <b>61</b> observations.
+After the data are modified to impute missing values, the resultant mean & median analysis reflects <b>61</b> observations. //RICK ADD HISTOGRAM!!!

 ```r